MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Amazon S3
 _Publisher: Accenture_

 Connector for Amazon S3.
 Indexes pages, attachments, and other generated document types from Amazon S3 in near real time.
-The connector fully supports Amazon S3's built-in user and group management, as well as Amazon S3 installations based on Active Directory and other directory services.
+The connector fully supports Amazon S3's built-in user and group management, as well as Amazon S3 installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Amazon+S3+Connector)